EthanLima5686/HTML-CSS-Projects/Tribute-Page/README.md

+# Tribute-Page
 A simple tribute page<br>
-Showcases can unordered lists can be styled.
+Showcases can unordered lists can be styled